nubbsterr/ELK-SIEM-Setup/README.md

 xpack.security.enabled: true
 xpack.security.session.idleTimeout: "30m"
+xpack.encryptedSavedObjects:
-xpack.encryptedSavedObjects.encryptionKey: "min-32-byte-long-strong-encryption-key"
+    encryptionKey: "min-32-byte-long-strong-encryption-key"
 ```

-Fun fact, these are all properties inside of our YML file, but they are commented out, and addressing you to edit each and every property would be a pain.
-Some of these are very self explanatory and others are not the case.
+Some of these properties are very self explanatory and others are not the case.
 The `server.publicBaseUrl` property is our IP and Kibana port number (5601), which specifies where Kibana is available; basically our SIEM UI.
 The `xpack` bits are all for securing Elasticsearch.
-The `xpack.encryptedSavedObjects.encryptionKey` property is for creating an encryption key to encrypt and decrypt sensitive Kibana entities like dashboards, alerts, etc. We use the default specified by [Elastic](https://www.elastic.co/guide/en/kibana/current/xpack-security-secure-saved-objects.html), but if you guys find docs on this, PLEASE send them to me because I cannot find many examples for this property.
+The `xpack.encryptedSavedObjects.encryptionKey` property is for creating an encryption key to encrypt and decrypt sensitive Kibana entities like dashboards, alerts, etc. We use the default specified by [Elastic](https://www.elastic.co/guide/en/kibana/current/xpack-security-secure-saved-objects.html), but if you guys find docs on this, PLEASE send them to me because I cannot find many examples for configuring this property.

-The rather confusing matter in all of this is specifying the `elasticsearch.ssl.key/certificate` properties with our kibana key/certificate.
+The rather confusing matter in all of this is specifying the `elasticsearch.ssl.key/certificate` properties with our Kibana key/certificate.
 Initially, I was very confused on why we (the LevelEffect Guide linked in Sources) was using the Kibana certificate and key here, but the answer is LITERALLY in the YML file comments.
-We are SENDING the Kibana certificate and key TO Elasticsearch to VERIFY our identity as Kibana.
+We are SENDING the Kibana certificate and key to Elasticsearch to verify our identity as Kibana.
 That is it.
-And here I was, scrabbling in the dirt for 10 minutes trying to find an answer xD

 Anyways, remember to replace the `10.0.2.15` with your host IPs from before.
-Save and exit, then open the `elasticsearch.yml` configuration file in `/etc/elasticsearch/` and paste the following to the bottom of your YML file:
+Save and exit, then open the `elasticsearch.yml` configuration file in `/etc/elasticsearch/` as we did with our `kibana.yml` file and paste the following to the bottom of your YML file:

 ```
 xpack.security.enabled: true